Bakery Style Chocolate Chip Cookies

 Instructions

-- Preheat oven to 400° F for jumbo cookies, 375° F for 4 tbsp large cookies, or 350℉ for small cookies.
+- Preheat oven to 400° F for jumbo cookies or 375° F for smaller cookies.

 - Add vanilla and eggs one at a time until blended well with the sugar-butter mixture.